ShreyaGupta08/Moon/about/index.md

 ## Brief
 I am a 3rd-year undergraduate at Delhi Technological University, Delhi, India, interested in Machine Learning-oriented research.
 Having used ML in the fields of healthcare, surveillance and software engineering, I'm deeply fascinated by the power and utility it possesses.
 I aim to bring a change in this world with the help of theoretical and applied Machine Learning, Deep Learning, and Natural Language Processing.

-Research in Industrial Projects for Students (RIPS) scholar and incoming Research Intern at Institute of Pure and Applied Mathematics, UCLA.

 Welcome to my space!